Example: Use an HTTP request to trigger a flow

 - Click Done.

-Step 4: Create an event
+Step 4: Create an alert

 - Enter the targeted recipients.
 In our example, we'll drag in the User Target Name output of the Find User step.
 We'll also enter Rigel in plain text to target the Rigel group, notifying the group member on call.
+If you're working in a flow with a lot of steps, you can also use the Search bar to quickly find outputs.

 - Click Done.